turingschool/checks-for-understanding/module-4/backend/week_one.md

 5. What's the difference between `==` and `===` in JavaScript?
 6. What's the difference between asynchronous and synchronous JavaScript?
 7. What's a callback function and what are some reasons when we use/need callback functions?
-8. What's a promise?
-9. What's the biggest difference between a promise and a callback?
+8. What's the biggest difference between a promise and a callback?
-10. How do we setup a route when creating an API with Node and Express?
+9. How do we setup a route when creating an API with Node and Express?
-11. What's `npm` and what do we use it for?
+10. What's `npm` and what do we use it for?

 #### Review
-12. What's the MVC design pattern?
+11. What's the MVC design pattern?
 Describe each part of MVC?
-13. What is AJAX?
+12. What is AJAX?
 What are some benefits of using AJAX?
-14. What's a background worker?
+13. What's a background worker?
 When would we want to use a background worker?